Postage stamps and postal history of Colombia: Correo Semanal Del Dorado

 It was believed that in the Siecha Lake (in the Guasca municipality of the Cundinamarca Department), a difficult to access lagoon at an altitude of more than 3,000 metres, the Muisca people had hidden from the Spaniards the legendary El Dorado treasure.
 A Colombian citizen, Enrique Urdaneta partnered with the English engineer George Crowther and acquired in 1866 the shares that enabled them to drain the lake.
 The mythical treasure was never discovered in this lake or any other (e.g. Lake Guatavita, Lake Parime).

 As communication was difficult due to geographical reasons, a private carrier service was established in 1868.
-This first Colombian private carrier provided a weekly mail service of El Dorado, which transported mail from the Siecha lagoon to Bogota, which lasted to 1870.
+This first Colombian private carrier provided a weekly mail service of El Dorado, which transported mail from the Siecha lagoon to Bogotá, which lasted to 1870.
 Adhesives were created, a cliché was cut, the value of postage stamps was set to 1 real (10 centavos de peso) and printed on various available papers.
 The paper varies from plain white stationery, blue-striped paper, paper with watermarks, and a bluish and greenish paper up to squared notebook paper.
 The sheet size is not known, but there are blocks of four, some with tete-beche pairs, horizontal and vertical pairs and single stamps.
 Ten postally used covers are recorded between March and November 16, 1870, all related to the work on the site of the lagoon.